CJmusic/cjmusic.github.io/_posts/2023-03-17-First Commit.markdown

 I'm going to start by creating a Blank Repl.
 On Replit.com go ahead and click create a Repl.

-If you wish to host your site on GitHub Pages, you'll need to name the repo:
+If you wish to host your site on GitHub Pages, you'll need to name the repo `<your_username>.github.io`.

-	<your_username>.github.io

 This gives you the hosting domain of `<your_username>.github.io` Meaning that's the URL that people will go to to visit your website.
 You can of course purchase a different domain... but that's beyond the focus of this tutorial.
 Note, any and all Repl's get a `<repl_name>.<user_name>.repl.co` domain free as well.

 I suggest you adopt a workflow where your `<your_username>.github.io` is your main published site, and your `<repl_name>.<user_name>.repl.co` where you branch out and do your development and testing.
-Your changes to repl.co are instant, and it easy to see them in the Webview in the Replit IDE.
+Your changes to repl.co are instant, and it is easy to see them in the Webview in the Replit IDE.

 ![](/post-assets/2023-03-17-First%20Commit/CreateARepl.png)